-I just wrapped up a certification course in Leadership & Engagement for Team Leaders and as usual, there were some interesting conversations amongst participants.
+I just wrapped up a certification course in Leadership & Engagement for Team Leaders and as usual, there were some interesting conversations amongst the call centre participants.

-Despite the prevalence of the topic of engagement, within HR functions and management boardrooms, clarity and appropriate practices around engagement don’t often travel successfully down the line to Team Leaders.
+Despite the prevalence of the topic of engagement, within HR functions and management boardrooms, clarity and appropriate practices around engagement don’t often travel successfully down the line to call centre Team Leaders.

-One participant in the course shared this experience about her former Employer, a very large contact centre in Singapore.
+One participant in the course shared this experience about her former Employer, a very large call centre in Singapore.

 Employee engagement was taken seriously.

 Aren’t we also supposed to feel engaged at work?

 Won’t we be better at helping with staff engagement if we ourselves understand what it’s like to be engaged?

 Her question was a fair one – should Team Leaders have KPIs for engagement?

 And (in the same vein) shouldn’t Team Leaders themselves be engaged too?

 Engagement is not what you do to someone